Global warming risk: Rising temperatures from climate change linked to rise in suicides

-Rising temperatures due to human-caused climate change could lead to increasing suicide rates in the U.S. and Mexico, a study released Monday suggests.
+Rising temperatures linked to human-caused climate change could lead to increasing suicide rates in the U.S. and Mexico, a study suggested Monday.

 By comparing historical temperature and suicide data going back decades, researchers found a strong correlation between warm weather and increased suicides, according to new research published in Nature Climate Change, a peer-reviewed British journal.